sumiranverma/SpotiClone/README.md

 1. Obtain a Spotify client ID by creating an app on the [Spotify for Developers website](https://developer.spotify.com/dashboard/applications).

-2. Add the Spotify client ID to the `Spotify.jsx` component in the project's `components` folder.
+2. Add the Spotify client ID to the `Login.jsx` component in the project's `components` folder.

 3. Run the development server:
 ```npm start```